 Sometimes even after you do a stellar job of detailing the interior of a car, there may still be some foul odors or smells coming from the vents.
 Locating the cabin air filter is step 1, which filters the incoming air.
 These can trap musty odors and need to be cleaned periodically.

-There are also several ways to circulate deodorizers through a vehicle’s vents using a long straw that attached to a can of deodorizer.
+There are also several ways to circulate deodorizers through a vehicle’s vents using a long straw attached to a can of deodorizer.
 Check out this video on YouTube for more on this technique.
 There are also numerous deodorizing sprays specifically for interiors that you can use.

 #14 – Carpet and Drill Brushes